 Advice to help your applications

-Outline applications need to include details of the proposed use and amount of development.
-It must also include suggested access points.
-To approve an outline application we need enough information to show the use and amount of development proposed can be satisfactorily met on the site.
+Outline applications need to include enough information to show that the proposed use and the amount of development proposed can be satisfactorily accommodated on the site.

 - a completed application form

 - information about the proposed use or uses, and the amount of development proposed for each use

 - where access is a reserved matter, information to show the areas where access points are proposed

 - an environmental impact assessment

 - sufficient plans, drawings and any other information to describe any matters that are not reserved for approval

 - any other information required by the adopted local list of application requirements.
 The following items are frequently required at the outline stage: